-“Sherwin Williams Ice Cube” … “Sherwin Williams extra white” … “white trim”
+Sherwin Williams extra white” … “Sherwin Williams Ice Cube” … “white trim”

 These are a few of the MOST searched for topics on my blog.
 Always paint colors!
-I am a big Sherwin Williams fan and they have some great whites and light grays.
+I am a big Sherwin Williams Extra White fan, and of their paints in general!
+They have some great whites and light gray paints.
 Today I am giving y’all a quick tour around my home, talking about which paint colors we picked out for each space.
 We painted our home using a series of grays (Ice Cube) and whites (Extra White).
-A LOT of Extra White.
-My goal for my home was always to create a light and bright space.
-We already were starting with a lot of natural light!
-Our last home, although lovely, was dark.
-Dark was in at that time, and we went all out.
-Dark floors, dark trees outside blocking the sun, etc.I was counting on lots of windows, southern exposures, and the right paints to create light filled home!
+A LOT of Extra White!
+In my opinion it is the best Sherwin Williams white to use.

-Sherwin Williams Extra White In My Home
+Sherwin Williams Extra White

 Our house has a lot of windows on the South side.
-Because of this Southern exposure and our warm hardwoods, our home gets a lot of warm light bouncing around and I wasn’t worried about the walls looking too cold.
+Because of this Southern exposure and our warm hardwoods, our home gets a lot of warm light bouncing around.
+I wasn’t worried about the walls looking too cold.

 All our ceilings are Sherwin Williams Extra White in flat.
 All the shiplap, board and batten and the trim work around our home is Extra White in oil based paint with a glossy sheen.

-Sherwin Williams Ice Cube In Our Entry:
+Sherwin Williams Ice Cube In Our Entry

 This picture is accurate of how crisp and clean the Extra White trim looks.
 The Ice Cube looks nice and gray if you were standing here in the room.

-Extra White / Ice Cube In The Kids’ Bedrooms:
+Extra White & Ice Cube In The Kids’ Bedrooms:

 The girls shared room is Valspar Sweet Pastel in eggshell on the bottom two-thirds of the wall.
 These crazy girls definitely mark up their walls which was the only reason I didn’t do a flat.
 That is Sherwin Williams Extra White in a flat on the top third of the wall.